Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Introduction

-\changes{In contrast to the problem-specific \acrshort{dcc} framework, \acrfull{aladin} is proposed for generic nonconvex distributed problems in~\cite{Boris2016}}. \acrshort{aladin} can be viewed as a second-order version of \acrshort{admm} and provide several advantages over the aforementioned distributed approaches.
-It provides a local convergence guarantee with a locally quadratic convergence rate for generic distributed nonconvex optimization problems when suitable Hessian approximations are employed.
+\changes{In contrast, the \acrfull{aladin} algorithm, developed for a broad range of generic nonconvex distributed problems without network topology limitations, offers several advantages over the aforementioned distributed approaches.
+Utilizing the \acrfull{sqp} strategy, \acrshort{aladin} provides local convergence guarantees with a quadratic convergence rate, without network topology limitations.
 Additionally, \acrshort{aladin} can achieve a global convergence by implementing the globalization strategy~\cite[Alg.~3]{Boris2016}.
-Inspired by \acrfull{sqp}, an equality-constrained \acrfull{qp} is solved in a coupled step of \acrshort{aladin}. \changes{The coupled \acrshort{qp} is constructed based on curvature information derived from local subproblems provided by corresponding local computing agents in the parallelizable decoupled step.
-This framework eliminates the need for exchanging the original grid data, preserving information privacy.
-Recently, \acrshort{aladin} has been successfully applied to solve the AC \acrshort{opf} of medium-scale transmission systems~\cite{Engelmann2019} and of AC/DC hybrid systems~\cite{ZhaiJunyialadin,Meyer2019}, demonstrating the potential of \acrshort{aladin} for handling distributed problems with heterogeneous models.
-However, classic \acrshort{aladin} for solving distributed nonconvex AC \acrshort{opf} problems may face numerical issues when the problem size goes large---these studies have been limited by problem sizes (less than 300 buses) and the number of subgrids (less than half a dozen).}
+Crucially, this framework eliminates the need to exchange the original grid data and other data containing customer behaviors, thereby maintaining information privacy.
+Recently, it has been successfully applied to solve the AC \acrshort{opf} of medium-scale transmission systems~\cite{Engelmann2019} and of AC/DC hybrid systems~\cite{ZhaiJunyialadin,Meyer2019}, highlighting its capacity to manage distributed problems involving heterogeneous models.
+However, while standard \acrshort{aladin} shows notable scalability for unconstrained and equality-constrained nonconvex optimization problems~\cite{Boris2016,muhlpfordt2021distributed,dai2022rapid}, it faces scalability challenges in the presence of inequality constraints, as evidenced in studies limited to systems with typically under 300 buses and fewer than half a dozen subgrids.}